junaid-mohammad/Family-Baggage/README.md

 ### 🔁 GitHub Actions & Continuous Deployment

 Every push to the `main` branch triggers a **GitHub Actions** workflow that builds and deploys the app to Azure automatically.
-You can find an identical example in the [Capitalism](https://github.com/junaid-mohammad/Capitalism) repo’s GitHub Actions setup.
+You can find an identical example in the [**Capitalism**](https://github.com/junaid-mohammad/Capitalism) repo’s GitHub Actions setup.

 ---

 ### 🧠 Database Migration & Seeding

 Tables for `users`, `countries`, and `visited_countries` were exported using `pg_dump` from a local PostgreSQL instance and imported to Azure via `psql`.
-For a step-by-step breakdown (including SQL commands, common errors, and firewall tips), refer to the [deployment section in Capitalism](https://github.com/junaid-mohammad/Capitalism#-deployment--workflow).
+For a step-by-step breakdown (including SQL commands, common errors, and firewall tips), refer to the [**deployment section in Capitalism**](https://github.com/junaid-mohammad/Capitalism#-deployment--workflow).

 ---